Reviews You Can Rely On

 Charging and Battery Life

 All tested models use batteries.
-Options like the Cateye Quick rely on inexpensive, replaceable coin cells, while others have rechargeable batteries.
+Some of the simpler models, like the Cateye Quick, use inexpensive, replaceable coin cells, while others use rechargeable batteries.
 Rechargeables reduce waste and the need for replacements, but coin cells are easy to carry as spares for trips without charging access.

-Data Transfers and Smartphone Integration
+=Data Transfers and Smartphone Integration

 Ease of Setup